phonez/grad_project/phase_01_generation_of_database/README.md

 ## input
-	The input is a set of mol2 file.
+	The input is a batch of mol files or mol2 files (deprecated).
+See phase_02_validation/benchmark/get_ncaa_from_rcsb.ipynb, and there is a script that converts smile to dipeptide mol file (though few cases get wrong results...).

 ## output